 The principal activity of the Company was to originate and finance mortgage lending.
-In 1997 the Company issued £27,200,000 fixed rate notes (the "Notes").
-The interest payable on the Notes is set at 4.20% per annum until August 2027.
-Thereafter, the interest rate applicable to the Notes will be 5.20% per annum until 2072 when the Notes become due.
+In 1998 the Company issued £203,700,000 fixed rate notes (the "Notes").
 The Notes are secured on the mortgage portfolio.
 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
 The Company pays its entire share of the appreciation to Note holders.

-The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No.1 plc (the "Programme Documentation").
+The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No. 4 plc (the "Programme Documentation").